The host dark matter haloes of the first quasars: Results

 A more reliable number count can be estimated by focusing only on the number of systems with $\log_{\rm 10}{L_{\rm [O {\sc III}]} / \mathrm{[erg \, s^{-1}]}} > 42.5$.
 Out of the 10 companions identified in \citet{Wang:23}, eight have $\log_{\rm 10}{L_{\rm [O {\sc III}]} / \mathrm{[erg \, s^{-1}]}} > 42.5$ (within uncertainty). \citet{Kashino:23} do not tabulate [O{\sc III}] luminosities and I thus assume that, like in \citet{Wang:23}, $80\%$ of the identified companions exceed the same luminosity threshold.
 Further assuming an incompleteness level of $20 \%$ gives the filled symbols in the bottom panel of Figure~\ref{fig:lumfunction}.
 Number counts can now be reconciled with theoretical values. \textit{Remarkably, however, the theoretical scatter is so large that data can hardly distinguish between `high-mass' or a `low-mass' host.}

 However, the case in favour of a `low-mass' host is not strong. \citet{Wang:23} report line-of-sight velocities $\approx 670 \, \rm km \, s^{-1}$ and $\approx 890 \, \rm km \, s^{-1}$ in two companions at radial distances of $10 \-- 20 \, \rm kpc$.
 These values cannot be reproduced by haloes from the `low-mass' sample (see Section~\ref{sec:comparison}).
 In addition, \citet{Wang:23} point out that the same quasar where 10 \oiii \,-emitting companions are found also hosts three systems detected by ALMA through \cii \, emission.
 These sources are not detected by JWST due to their faint intrinsic luminosities as well as due to point-spread function (PSF) effects.
 Careful PSF subtraction may bring theoretical and observed numbers into closer agreement.
 Other discrepancies between observations and theoretical predictions may easily be due to inaccurate modelling of feedback processes. \citet{Costa:14} show that the strength of supernova feedback can cause order of magnitude variations in quasar companion counts.
 Since supernova winds are not calibrated\footnote{An alternative strategy would be to calibrate the parameters of the supernova model to ensure the desired UV luminosity function is reproduced.
 This approach, however, comes with the risk that this is reproduced correctly for the wrong reasons, via e.g. strong supernova-driven outflows, as opposed to missing physics in the simulations.} in the simulations used here, perfect agreement with observations should not be expected.
+In addition, the simulations assume a spatially uniform UV background.
+An inhomogeneous background, which should be enhanced around quasars, may more strongly suppress star formation in galaxies in quasar fields, though this effect is expected to be more significant in faint galaxies with $M_{\rm UV} \gtrsim -16$ \citep[e.g.][]{Chen:20}.